stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 ```

 At this point we might have forgotten what we actually
+wanted to do (at least to me, this happens annoyingly often),
-want to do, so we'll just quickly check out what our goal is:
+so we'll just quickly check out what our goal is:

 ```repl
 Tutorial.Functions2> :t impl_6